Early Autumn: Synopsis

 Several secrets are revealed by the end of the novel, which mark the Pentlands as hypocrites.
-Olivia learns that John Pentland loves Mrs. Soames (whether he has consummated his affair with her is unclear), and has not divorced his insane wife out of duty.
+Olivia learns that John Pentland loves Mrs. Soames (whether he has consummated his affair with her is unclear), and he has not divorced his insane wife out of duty.
 His daily visits with his wife are not performed out of love (as everyone assumes) but out of a desire to divert attention from his affair with Mrs. Soames.
 Olivia comes to believe that Mrs. Pentland's ravings about a secret in the attic were not madness.
 She soon discovers a packet of letters that reveals that the Pentland family's ancestor was a bastard child who stole the name from an aristocratic family that had died shortly after arriving in the New World.
-She suspects Anson knows the truth, and is lying about the family in his book.
+She suspects that Anson knows the truth and that he is lying about the family in his book.

 John Pentland, broken-hearted at the death of his grandson, changes his will and leaves all his money to Olivia.
 He commits suicide by riding his horse into a deep ravine and falling to his death.
 Olivia rejects Michael O'Hara's love, realizing that she is the only person strong enough to hold the Pentland family together through the coming years of immense change.
-John Pentland has given her the chance, through her control of the family fortune, to force the Pentlands to adapt rather than die off like so many other upper-class families have.
-By leaving with Michael, Olivia believes that she would be taking the easy way out and actually cheapening herself.
+John Pentland has given her the chance, through her control of the family fortune, to force the Pentlands to adapt rather than wither like so many other upper-class families have.
+By leaving with Michael, Olivia believes that she would be taking the easy way out and cheapening herself.